 After graduating, Matthew tried his hand at something entirely different and settled on journalism.
-He moved quickly up the ladder from local papers to the nationals and at the age of 26, he joined The Sun’s ‘Bizarre’ showbiz desk.
+He moved quickly up the ladder from local papers to the nationals, and at the age of 26, he joined The Sun’s ‘Bizarre’ showbiz desk.

-Two years later, he left to help develop The Richard Littlejohn Show gave Matthew his first break in television, regularly providing the show with news packages as well as zany features.
+Two years later, he left to help develop The Richard Littlejohn Show for Sky and which gave Matthew his first break in television, regularly providing the show with news packages as well as zany features.
 When the series ended twelve months later, Fleet Street persuaded Matthew to return with a three-month stint on the Today newspaper.

 Through his column, Matthew started to attract attention on TV, and in 1998 he consolidated his TV work joining GMTV as the show’s TV critic with a once a week slot alongside Lorraine Kelly.
 Other TV credits include reporting for Rich And Famous and guest presenting This Morning both for ITV1.